krassowski/multi-omics-state-of-the-field/README.md

 [![Build Status](https://travis-ci.com/krassowski/multi-omics-state-of-the-field.svg?token=JhArfvq99eozHLbsktv8&branch=master)](https://travis-ci.com/krassowski/multi-omics-state-of-the-field)

-Literature analyses for "State of the Field in Multi-Omics Research: From Computational Needs to Data Mining and Sharing"
+Analyses for "State of the Field in Multi-Omics Research: From Computational Needs to Data Mining and Sharing"

 ## Overview

 [![Overview figure - click to go to the PDF version](https://github.com/krassowski/multi-omics-state-of-the-field/blob/master/figures/overview.png?raw=true)](https://github.com/krassowski/multi-omics-state-of-the-field/blob/master/figures/overview.pdf)

-**Figure**.
+**Figure 1**.
 Characterization of multi-omics literature based on a systematic screen of PubMed indexed articles (up to July 2020).

 The comprehensive search terms (see the online repository for details) were collapsed into four categories;
 _integrated omics_ (*) includes _integromics_ and _integrative_ omics,